Series info

 The first episode of The Imagineering Story explores what drove Walt to pour so much into his park idea and the people who helped him do that as it was a deeply collaborative and creative project in many different departments.

-In the first episode, you learn about the behind-the-scenes creations of key Disneyland pieces like The Pirates of The Carribean as well as the Enhanced Tiki Room.
-With a focus and connective fabric between these rides being the use of Audio-Animatronics, a robotic animation technology that was created by the Imagineers for a lot of Disneylands creations.
+In the first episode, you learn about the behind-the-scenes creations of key Disneyland pieces like The Pirates of the Caribbean as well as the Enchanted Tiki Room.
+A connective fabric between these rides is the use of Audio-Animatronics, a robotic animation technology created by the Imagineers for many of Disneyland’s attractions.
 The technology was later used in films as well with Julie Andrews singing a duet with herself in Mary Poppins.

 The episode is edited nicely too, it’s soft and doesn’t try and do any crazy montages.
 With an hour to work with the episode goes along at a nice pace and covers around a ten-year period ending in the mid-1960s with Walt Disney’s death.